Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

         nameserver fd00:AAAA:BBBB:CCCC::1  # Your custom ULA alias from hostname.ix0
     }
 }
 ```
 *Substitute with your actual ULA.*

-This configures `rad` to advertise the delegated prefix and DNS nameserver (ULA) to your LAN.
-Based on the man page for `rad.conf`, rad will advertise all addresses assigned to an interface by default.
+This configures `rad` to advertise the delegated prefix and DNS nameserver (ULA) to your LAN. `rad` will automatically advertise all IPv6 addresses assigned to an interface by default; At this point, our GUA and LUA.

 This means:
-- Clients will receive both the delegated prefix (2600:4040....::/64) and the DNS address (fd00:AAAA:BBBB:CCCC::1) configured above.
+- Clients will receive both the delegated prefix (2600:4040....::/64) and the DNS (ULA) address (fd00:AAAA:BBBB:CCCC::1) configured above.
 - They will autoconfigure GUA addresses like 2600:4040:AAAA:BBBB::abcd for themselves derived from the delegated prefix using SLAAC.
 - These GUAs give each device on your network a publicly routable IPv6 address.
 - They will autoconfigure private ULA addresses like fd00:AAAA:BBBB:CCCC::abcd for themselves derived from the ULA's prefix using SLAAC.